Ulster University2015 League Table Ranking 84

 - Ulster is a socially responsible university – we are ranked joint 23rd in the People and Planet Green League 2012.

-Visit our website for information about disability services at the University of Ulster or contact us on:
+Visit our website for information about disability services at Ulster University or contact us on:

 - Belfast Campus 028 9536 3700